firecakes/cakelandish/README.md

 My RSS feed is at `https://cakelandish.firecakesworld.com/feed.atom`.

-NOTE: The minimum Deno version required is `v1.35.3`.
+NOTE: The minimum Deno version required is `v1.38.3`.
+This fixes issues with multifile uploading to the server.

 ## Dev Commands